 There are many different treatments for thyroid conditions.
 Those who have had their thyroid removed or were born without one typically depend on an artificial thyroid hormone for life.
 Most thyroid conditions are treated with synthetic hormones which are usually marketed under the trade names Levothyroid and Synthroid.

 Initial treatment might require occasional changes to dosage, so if you feel that your medidcation is not helping, contact your doctor, and if you do notice an improvement, you should still get your TSH levels checked at least once a year.

-If you are concerned about the possibility of a thyroid condition, contact Patient First Wellness Center, where you will be treated, even if don’t have insurance.
+If you are concerned about the possibility of a thyroid condition, contact Patient’s Choice Medical Center, where you will be treated, even if don’t have insurance.
 Thyroid conditions do not have a cure, but prompt diagnosis and treatment can help to control the effects and allow you to live a normal healthy life.
 To make an appointment today call (702) 474-6300.